MzPoju/alx-system_engineering-devops/0x00-shell_permissions/README.md

-script that adds execute permission to the owner of file hello
+script that adds execute permission to owner and group, read permission to others